justMoritz/saparallax.js/readme.md

 ### 1.)
 Select the elements which you want to scroll at a slower speed:

-Add the follwing custom Data-Attribute to the element that is supposed to scroll slower.
+Add the following custom Data-Attribute to the element that is supposed to scroll slower.

     data-sabglayer